WHITEFLAG

 Synthesis: Modeling Structural Conditions

 WHITEFLAG models structural conditions rather than predicting specific events.
 Contemporary theories of power—media theory, soft power analysis, cultural studies—have done valuable work explaining many layers of human organization, but the sovereign acquisition market operates according to dynamics these frameworks were not designed to address.
-The patterns our model surfaces:
+The patterns our model surfaces: climate stress creates constrained sellers—populations facing resource pressure accept terms unavailable under stable conditions.
+Trade dependency determines coercion capacity—economic leverage matters more than military capability in most scenarios.
+Network position predicts defense—nations in overlapping alliance, trade, and creditor networks have structural protection.
+And economic capture precedes political control—formal acquisition often ratifies existing debt, trade, or institutional dependencies.

 The value of this modeling lies not in prediction but in surfacing potential synergies and vulnerabilities that remain invisible to frameworks focused on other layers of analysis.
 Use the tabs above to explore each dimension in detail.